exlskills/course-ASAP-backend-dev-node-gql-mongo/00_A$AP Learn/07_Viewing Data via GraphQL/05_GraphQL Query Input Types/index.md

 Decide which style makes more sense for you.
 Keep in mind, the browser client users don't ever see GraphQL syntax, only the front end developers do.
 So, by making the schema more readable you assist your fellow developers, but require them to reload the client side schema file when you post updates.

-## Input with Scalar Types
+### Input with Scalar Types

-In practice, it *appears* that GraphQL does not enforce the use of Input Types as query arguments, although the documentation and official samples recommend doing so.
-We can list fields with *Scalar* Types directly in the `args` section of a query definition, e.g.:
+GraphQL does not enforce the use of Input Types as query arguments, although the documentation and some official samples recommend doing so.
+Fields of *Scalar* Types can be used in the `args` section of a query definition, e.g.:

 ```
 export const getUserSampleQuery = {